wiluite/CSV_co_old/README.md

 ## C++20 CSV data reader

-CSV_co is a C++20 coroutine-based and driven, callback-providing CSV data processor, reader or parser.
+CSV_co is a C++20 coroutine-driven, one-pass and callback-providing CSV data processor, reader or parser.
 Hope, the tool is to a large extent in line with standard RFC 4180, as the following requirements seem satisfied:

 - MS-DOS (and Unix) style line endings.
 - Optional header line.